Get E-Book

 Congestion Makes Working Connections Slow

 The kernel owns congestion control.
 Linux, macOS, Windows, and container hosts may use different defaults and tuning.
-Chapter 9.6 mentions socket options; kernel congestion algorithms stay outside this book's normal Node API path.
+Chapter 9.6 mentions socket options, but congestion algorithms mostly sit outside the normal Node API path.

-For backend debugging, the working model is enough: the sender maintains a sending limit based on acknowledgments, packet loss, RTT, and algorithm state.
-When loss or delay suggests congestion, the sender reduces how much data it sends before receiving more ACKs.
-Throughput drops while the connection stays open.
+For backend debugging, this model is enough.
+The sender adjusts its sending rate based on ACKs, packet loss, RTT, and congestion algorithm state.
+When loss or delay suggests congestion, the sender reduces how much data it sends before getting more ACK feedback.
+Throughput drops, but the connection can stay open.

 ACKs arrive steadily